Split of the Catholic University of Leuven: Background

 The Flemish Movement made significant advances after World War II, especially in the early 1960s.
 Their objective increasingly switched from bilingualism to regional unilingualism, a principle recognised by the Gilson laws of 1962.
 This made the French and Dutch sections in Leuven effectively autonomous but Flamingants demanded that the university be formally split.
 These demands became increasingly vocal after 1967.

 The 1960s were also a time of unrest among the youth across Europe and the world, characterised by student protests and "counterculture".
-In France, this would culminate in student unrest in May 1968.
-Student dissatisfaction was also facilitated by the rapid expansion of the number of students in many universities without an accompanying increase in facilities.
+In France, this culminated in student unrest in May 1968.
+Student dissatisfaction was exacerbated by a rapid increase in the number of students in many universities without an accompanying increase in facilities.

 Crisis, November 1967–June 1968

 The Leuven issue was raised on 5 November 1967 when about 30,000 Flemish activists marched in Antwerp to demand that the Catholic University become monolingual.
 They were supported by some parliamentarians from the Flemish wing of the Christian Social Party (CVP).
 Following the success of the Antwerp demonstration, Flemish students marched in Leuven to advocate similar demands.
 They carried banners reading "Walloons out" (Walen buiten) and "Flemish Leuven" (Leuven Vlaams) which shocked many French-speaking conservatives.
 In response, many French-speaking students travelled to the tiny hamlet of Houte-Si-Plou in French-speaking Wallonia to create a satirical "University of Houte-Si-Plou".
 Violent demonstrations continued in Leuven.

 The government of Paul Vanden Boeynants and the Catholic Church opposed the split and attempted to find a compromise, but this became impossible once the attitudes of both sides hardened.
-Negotiations between the two factions over January and February 1968 collapsed when the Bishop of Bruges, Emiel Jozef De Smedt, gave a public speech advocating a split.
+Negotiations between the two factions in January and February 1968 collapsed when the Bishop of Bruges, Emiel Jozef De Smedt, gave a public speech advocating a split.
 This appeared to mark a break in the Church's position.
 On 6 February, the Vanden Boeynants coalition government collapsed as a result of the crisis.

 The general elections which followed in March 1968 brought the government of Gaston Eyskens to power.
 He released a government declaration on 24 June, announcing that the French section would move out of Leuven.
 The French section demanded that the Flemish section fund its relocation, since it had not demanded it.
 A plan was agreed for its relocation to a planned town in Wallonia, dubbed "New Leuven" (Louvain-la-Neuve).
 The university's split was formalised soon afterwards, creating two new universities: the Université catholique de Louvain (UCL) and the Katholieke Universiteit Leuven (KUL).